 The State of the Union (SOTU) is a Presidential address or speech which provides the current administration’s plans for legislation and views of the current state of the nation.
 The most recent SOTU address was on April 28, 2021, and his follow-up has yet to be added to his schedule.

-Betting on the State of the Union has become an active category for political wagering, as the event is typically an annual affair.
+Betting on the State of the Union, like betting on the Presidential election, has become an active category for political wagering, as the event is typically an annual affair.
 As broadcast technology has improved, the SOTU has become increasingly more watched by the populace at large.

 |50% Max $1,000||Visit Site